romt

 INDEX is cloned from https://github.com/rust-lang/crates.io-index; this may be

-changed with the option --index-url INDEX_URL
+changed with the option --index-url INDEX_URL.

 The INDEX contains one text file for each crate name, where each line of the file is a JSON-formatted description of a single version of that crate.
 When a new crate file is uploaded, another line is appended to the file and a new commit is made.

-The on-disk INDEX directory defaults to git/crates.io-index
+The on-disk INDEX directory defaults to git/crates.io-index; it may be

-changed via the option --index INDEX
+changed via the option --index INDEX.

 INDEX branches